January 24, 2019

 Yes, a gadget to your fingers to keep them busy yet not bothersome to the people sitting close to them in school.
 Check with your child’s teacher to see if they approve of this before letting your child take it to school with them.

 Of all my dental tips and tricks my favorite is using good old fashion home made fruitsicles to ease the teething pain!
 This is so much fun for everyone!
 Simply pick your child’s favorite fruit and place it in yogurt or your favorite low sugar liquid and let them suck on it.
 Simply hold it for the really young toddlers and let them gnaw on it.
-It is healthy and they get soothing relief when they gnaw on a piece of fruit, offering a safe healthy alternative.
-Tylenol or Ibuprofen dosed on age and weight can be used as well but for those that want to stay away from the medications this is a perfect solution.
+They get soothing relief when they gnaw on a piece of fruit, offering a safe healthy alternative.
+Tylenol or Ibuprofen can also be used.

-Speaking of staying away from medication, we highly recommend that you DO NOT use Oragel for your child for any reason.
-There have been reports of children that have used Oragel, which numbed their throat leading to aspiration of their own saliva.
+We highly recommend that you DO NOT use Oragel for your child for any reason.
+There have been reports of children that have used Oragel, which numbed their throat, leading to aspiration of their own saliva.
 One child in particular, who aspirated their own saliva stopped breathing, was air-lifted to the closest hospital.

 Finally, we hope that you find our Dental tips and Tricks segment fun and educational.
-If you have any great dental Tips and Tricks to share with us or you would like to make Make Wild For a Smile your child’s dental home, please contact us at 970-506-1339.
-We would love to hear and share your stories!
+If you have a great dental Tip or Trick to share please contact Wild For A Smile with your stories!
 Look for us on Facebook!